Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Use of PyPy is recommened for speed.

-- "nesoni", available from https://github.com/Victorian-Bioinformatics-Consortium/nesoni or using
+- [nesoni](https://github.com/Victorian-Bioinformatics-Consortium/nesoni), most easy installed with pip:

     pip install nesoni

   You don't need to install all of nesoni's dependencies, just Python 2.7 or later or PyPy.

 - bowtie2
   (SHRiMP for legacy color-space data)

 - samtools

-- SplitsTree from http://www.splitstree.org/, note: v4.13.1 seems to be broken, v4.11.3 works

 - The "convert" tool from ImageMagick.